-Paperwork Reduction Act Statement

-Public reporting burden for this collection of NEPA information is estimated to average 3 hours per response, including the time for reviewing instructions, searching existing data sources, gathering and maintaining the data needed, and completing and reviewing the collection of information.
-Send comments regarding this burden estimate or any other suggestions for reducing this burden to Ms. Shelby Mendez, NOAA Office of Program Planning and Integration, SSMC 3, Room 15718, 1315 East West Highway, Silver Spring, MD 20910.
+Paperwork Reduction Act Statement: Public reporting burden for this collection of NEPA information is estimated to average 3 hours per response, including the time for reviewing instructions, searching existing data sources, gathering and maintaining the data needed, and completing and reviewing the collection of information.
+Send comments regarding this burden estimate or any other suggestions for reducing this burden to Helen Farr, SSMC4, Room 11209, 1305 East West Highway, Silver Spring, MD 20910.
 The information collection does not request any proprietary or confidential information.
 No confidentiality is provided.

 Notwithstanding any other provisions of the law, no person is required to respond to, nor shall any person be subjected to a penalty for failure to comply with, a collection of information subject to the requirements of the Paperwork Reduction Act, unless that collection of information displays a currently valid OMB Control Number.
+The valid OMB Control Number is 0648-0538, which expires on June 30, 2009.

-C. Submission Date and Time
+C. Submission Dates and Times